AdobeDocs/campaign-classic.en/help/web/using/publish--track-and-use-collected-data.md

 ![](assets/s_ncs_admin_survey_logs.png)

 Double-click a line to display the survey form as filled in by the respondent.
 You can browse the survey in full and access the answers in full.
 These can be exported in an external file.
-For more on this, refer to [Exporting answers](#exporting-answers).
+For more on this, refer to [Export answers](#exporting-answers).

 The origin is indicated in the survey URL by adding the following characters: